Data in Education

 The conversation focuses on:

-This episode is especially relevant for educators and leaders who want a more holistic, human-centered view of student needs and who want data to feel supportive, actionable, and easy to use.
+This episode is especially relevant for educators and leaders who are thinking about how to integrate AI in ways that feel ethical, realistic, and supportive and want data to feel more actionable, human, and connected to real classroom practice.

 Free Resource from Symplifyed